Text consolidated by Valsts valodas centrs (State

 Law

-(1) Terms used in The Free Port of Riga Law, The Free Port of
+(1) Terms used in The Free Port of Riga Law, the Free Port of

-the law On Taxes and Duties, the Value Added Tax Law and the
+Commercial Activity, the law On Taxes and Fees, the Value Added

-Enterprise Income Tax Law and also terms used in the laws and
+Tax Law and the Enterprise Income Tax Law and also terms used in

-Law, unless otherwise provided for in this Law.
+used in this Law, unless otherwise provided for in this Law.

 (2) The following terms shall also be used in this Law: